What does preventive care include?

 Does NEPA Community Health Care accept my insurance?

-Yes, NEPA Community Health Care accepts ALL insurances, including PA Medicaid, Medicare, Commercial (through your employer), Health Marketplace plans and self-pay patients.
+Most likely, yes!
+NEPA Community Health Care accepts the majority of insurances, including PA Medicaid, Medicare, Commercial (i.e. through your employer), Health Marketplace plans and self-pay patients.
 A Sliding Fee Discount Scale is also available for those who qualify.

 Regular dental checkups play an important role in your overall health!
 Beyond preventing cavities, these examinations can help head off gum disease, which may contribute to conditions such as heart attack, diabetes and oral cancer.